Armed Forces of the Democratic Republic of the Congo: 1999–present

-Current organisation
+On 10 July 2024, a military court in North Kivu sentenced 25 soldiers to death for charges including theft, fleeing the enemy, and violating orders after a one-day trial.
+These soldiers were accused of abandoning their posts during fights against the Rwanda-backed M23 rebels.
+Additionally, one soldier received a 10-year prison sentence for robbery, while four civilian wives and another soldier were acquitted.

+Structure

 The President Félix Tshisekedi is the Commander-in-Chief of the Armed Forces.
 The Minister of Defence, formally Ministers of Defence and Veterans (Ancien Combattants) is Crispin Atama Tabe, who succeeded former minister Aimé Ngoy Mukena.

 The Colonel Tshatshi Military Camp in the Kinshasa suburb of Ngaliema hosts the defence department and the Chiefs of Staff central command headquarters of the FARDC.
 Jane's data from 2002 appears inaccurate; there is at least one ammunition plant in Katanga.

 Below the Chief of Staff, the current organisation of the FARDC is not fully clear.
 There is known to be a Military Intelligence branch – Service du Renseignement militaire (SRM), the former DEMIAP.
 The FARDC is known to be broken up into the Land Forces (Forces Terrestres), Navy and Air Force.
 The Land Forces are distributed around ten military regions, up from the previous eight, following the ten provinces of the country.
 There is also a training command, the Groupement des Écoles Supérieurs Militaires (GESM) or Group of Higher Military Schools, which, in January 2010, was under the command of Major General Marcellin Lukama.
 The Navy and Air Forces are composed of various groupments (see below).
 There is also a central logistics base.
 The United Nations Mine Action Service supervised the construction of a new ammunition depot on the outskirts of Kisangani and handed it over to the MOD in October 2013.

 It should be made clear also that Joseph Kabila does not trust the military; the Republican Guard is the only component he trusts.
 Major General John Numbi, former Air Force chief, now inspector general of police, ran a parallel chain of command in the east to direct the 2009 Eastern Congo offensive, Operation Umoja Wetu; the regular chain of command was by-passed.
 Previously Numbi negotiated the agreement to carry out the mixage process with Laurent Nkunda.
 Commenting on a proposed vote of no confidence in the Minister of Defence in September 2012, Baoudin Amba Wetshi of lecongolais.cd described Ntolo as a "scapegoat".
 Wetshi said that all key military and security questions were handled in total secrecy by the President and other civil and military personalities trusted by him, such as John Numbi, Gabriel Amisi Kumba ('Tango Four'), Delphin Kahimbi, and others such as Kalev Mutond and Pierre Lumbi Okongo.